ContainerSolutions/minimesos/docs/index.md

 | agent resources cpu   | Block   | Describes CPU resources                                                            |
 | agent resources mem   | Block   | Describes memory resources                                                         |
 | agent resources ports | Block   | Describes network ports resources                                                  |

-These are the options you might want to change to configure your cluster.

 ## Consul and registrator
 By default, minimesos starts consul and registrator containers giving you ability to configure service discovery.